sweitzma/dotfiles/README.md

 git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
 ```

+## Vim
+make sure to synlink before running the setup

 ## TODO
 .bashrc could use to be pruned and revisited sometime
+should we hard or soft symlink?

 It would be nice to add sections and scripts related to homebrew and other command line tools that I use.
 This would be those like
 * fzf